mkantor/please-lang/README.md

 }
 ```

-All binary operations are currently left-associative and there is no operator
+All binary operations are left-associative and there is no operator precedence.
-precedence.
 Use of parentheses is encouraged.

 #### Keywords